Abhi2850/Bike-Sales-Analysis/README.md

 3. The Middle Age group constitutes the majority of buyers (198 out of 462), indicating it as the most active customer segment.

- 4.Buyers with higher income levels tend to have a greater likelihood of purchasing, indicating income as a key driver for sales
+4. Buyers with higher income levels tend to have a greater likelihood of purchasing, indicating income as a key driver for sales